• Home»

 The ONLY 5-Star Rated Business Formation Company Excellent

 Forming a limited liability company (LLC) in Nevada offers numerous advantages for anyone who values discretion.
 Unlike many other states, Nevada provides strong legal tools to protect the identity of LLC owners.
-However, simply forming an LLC does not guarantee complete anonymity.
-To truly preserve privacy, you must follow a deliberate and informed process.

 Nevada is one of the few states that does not require LLCs to disclose the identity of their owners (called members) to the Secretary of State.
 This contrasts with California or New York, where ownership disclosure is mandatory and available in public databases.
+Plus, Nevada has no information-sharing agreement with the Internal Revenue Service, although LLCs registered with the state must submit federal tax filings to the bureau.

-1. Use a Commercial Registered Agent
+Use a Commercial Registered Agent

 Nevada law requires all LLCs to designate a registered agent—a person or entity responsible for receiving legal notices.
 If you list yourself as the registered agent, your name and physical address will become part of the public record.